mazenadel19/mazenadel19/README.md

 <details>
   <summary><b>:telescope: 2023 goals</b></summary>
 <br>
- - Become a Software Engineer, not a Developer ❌ *failed because too vague*
+ - Become a Software Engineer, not a Developer ❌ <i>failed because too vague</i>
 <br/>
- - Make a Contribution to an Open Source  to another project I'm passionate about ❌  *50/50 reported two bugs for a library, but I was looking forward to fixing something*
+ - Make a Contribution to an Open Source  to another project I'm passionate about ❌  <i>50/50 reported two bugs for a library, but I was looking forward to fixing something</i>
 </details>

 <details>